FluidNumerics/rcc-apps/README.md

 Fluid Numerics provides support and consulting services to help you get up and running on Google Cloud.
 [Reach out to Fluid Numerics for Support](https://help.fluidnumerics.com/support)

 ## HPC Applications in the Cloud
-Fluid Numerics intends to provide you with many options for getting started with HPC and Research Computing applications in the cloud.
+Fluid Numerics intends to provide you with many options for getting started with HPC and Research Computing applications on Google Cloud.